-For additional protection on this video product during a lightning storm, or when it is left unattended and unused for long periods of time, unplug it from the wall outlet and disconnect the power supply and cable system.
-This will prevent damage to the video product due to lightning and power-line surges.
+For additional protection on this camera during a lightning storm, or when it is left unattended and unused for long periods of time, unplug it from the wall outlet and disconnect the power supply and cable system.
+This will prevent damage to the camera due to lightning and power-line surges.
 If lightning occurs, do not touch the unit or any connected cables in order to avoid electric shock.